lduros/react-mdl/README.md

 ### Deprecation notice

-This library is now deprecated.
-It's higly recommended to use [Material Design Components](https://github.com/material-components/material-components-web) instead.
+This library is now not deprecated.
+Thanks!

 ## Description